 The over the top display is located in Wadsworth Ohio and is the creation of Greg and Rachel Osterland, who during the month of December become affectionately know as Clark and Ellen Griswold.
+2020 marks the 8th year for the display!

 Those who are fans of the National Lampoon's Christmas Vacation movie will definitely want to check out this Christmas light display!